SemTalkOnline/SemTalkOnline/Swimlanes.md

 ![single Swimlane](images/einzelne_swimlane_englisch.PNG)

-Swimlanes can be displayed **Vertically or Horizontally**. **Horizontal** is the default setting.
+Swimlanes can be displayed **Vertically or Horizontally**. **Horizontally** is the default setting.
 There are the two ways to switch from Horizontal to Vertical:

 * Right click on a existing Swimlane and select **Swimlane - Vertical**